What is a Short Tax Year?

 The short tax period begins on the first day after the close of your old tax year and ends on the day before the first day of your new tax year.

-General rule.
-Income tax for a short tax year must be annualized.
+Under the general rule, income tax for a short tax year must be annualized.
 However, self-employment tax is figured on the actual self-employment income for the short period.

-Individuals.
 An individual must figure income tax for the short tax year as follows.

 - Determine your adjusted gross income (AGI) for the short tax year and then subtract your actual itemized deductions for the short tax year.
 You must itemize deductions when you file a short period tax return.